 Part of the impact of the Covid-19 pandemic is that residential and face-to-face leadership development programmes are currently on hold, but as leaders throughout the sector will be aware, reflective development for leadership practitioners is more important than ever as the sector navigates these challenging times.

-The Spotlight Series has been designed to be three short, half-day, impactful online workshops, as stimulus for development and collective engagement.
-Each online workshop will focus on one of three topical core challenge areas: strategic, complex change and digital.
+The Spotlight Series has been designed to be three, half-day, impactful online workshops, as stimulus for development and collective engagement.
+Each online workshop will focus on one of three topical core challenge areas: strategy, complex change and digital.
 You can find out more information, including outcomes and stimulus questions by downloading our information sheet below.

 Who are the Spotlight Sessions for?